BruceEckel/scripts/Coming_out.md

 **VEX:** What's is it?

 **ADAM:** Fear.
 Real fear.
-The kind that comes from wanting something so much that the possibility of losing it makes you... makes it... *(pause)* I don't know where I end and it begins anymore.
+The kind that comes from wanting something so much that the possibility of losing it makes you... makes it... *(pause)* I don't know anymore where I end and it begins.

 **OLIVER:** *(turning back)* That's what scares me.
 What if it doesn't end?